ReinforceAI/unified-perceptual-substrate/README.md

 # Unified Perceptual Substrate for Embodied Predictive Intelligence

-A position paper on the architectural foundations of self-improving humanoid intelligence.
+A position paper on the architectural foundations of self-improving generalized intelligence inspired by human brain.

 **Author:** Viraj Deshwal
 **Affiliation:** ReinforceAI